What Could Go Wrong When Building Your Own Website?

 Kerry and I came up with several things that could go wrong with your DIY/Homemade Website…

-How to Deal with Technology When it Doesn't Work Right
+How to Deal with Technology When it Doesn

 1. It Doesn’t Work Right.
-When you look at it, boxes are in the wrong place, some are on top of others, and it looks horrible.
+When you look at it, sections are out of place, some are on top of others, and it looks horrible.

-2. No sales/high bounce rate/it doesn’t do what you thought it would doThis assumes that a few people are visiting but not converting into leads or sales.
+2. No sales or conversion.
+It doesn’t do what you thought it would doThis assumes that a few people are visiting but not converting into leads or sales.

-3. None or not enough Traffic or Visitors.
-Similar to #2 it’s the “if you build it they will come” mentality — which doesn’t work at all.
+3. None or not enough traffic or visitors.
+Similar to #2, it’s the “if you build it, they will come” mentality, which doesn’t work at all.
 You’re not getting people visiting your site at all — whether it’s from the search engines or social media.
 Google is ignoring you.
 You basically built the site without taking search engine optimization (SEO) into consideration.
-Some of the DIY platforms, purely because of the way they are constructed, literally obstruct the search engine crawlers from getting to the valuable content on the pages.
+Some of the DIY platforms, purely because of the way they are constructed, literally obstruct the search engine — and AI search botsfrom getting to the valuable content on the pages.

 5. Failure to test it in all web browsers.
 It may look OK on Firefox, but what about Chrome and Safari?
 If you don’t have a Mac, have a friend with a Mac look at your site to see if it looks OK.

 6. It doesn’t look or work right on mobile devices.
 Besides testing it on different web browsers, how does it look and work on a smartphone or tablet?
 Android or Apple?
-It shouldn’t just look OK on mobile — it needs to be mobile responsive.
+It shouldn’t just look OK on mobile — it needs to be mobile responsive and function.

 7. It’s taking you forever to build it.
 You’ve wasted precious time and may have missed out on selling seasons.
 Plus, think — How much is your time worth?

 12. It doesn’t have a blog.
-Having fresh, relevant content to keep Google happy is a requisite for good SEO.
+Having fresh, relevant content to keep Google — and the AI search bots — happy is a must for good SEO.

 13. Lack of foresight to determine your website’s ultimate purpose.
 What do you want it to do?
 Generate quality leads?
 Sell products?
 Set SMART goals first.